Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 So does that mean that unit tests should not be used at all?
 Well, as we've seen the issue with unit tests arise only if we're testing a unit which has dependencies on other units that we need to mock.

 ## Summary

+I'm not the first person to write an article about the questionable value of unit testing in modern software development.
+Here are some other great posts:

 - [Write tests.
 Not too many.
 Mostly integration (Kent C. Dodds)](https://kentcdodds.com/blog/write-tests)
 - [Fallacy of Unit Testing (Aaron W. Hsu)](https://www.sacrideo.us/the-fallacy-of-unit-testing)